Phytotechnology: Phytosequestration

 Phytosequestration is the ability of plants to sequester certain contaminants in root zone.
 This is accomplished through several of the plant's physiological mechanisms.
 Phytochemicals extruded in the root zone can immobilize or precipitation of the target contaminant.
 The transport proteins associated with the root also can irreversibly bind and stabilize target contaminants.
 Contaminants can also be taken up by the root and sequestered in the vacuoles in the root system.

 Phytohydraulics

 Phytohydraulics is the ability of plants to capture, transport and transpire water from the environment.
 This action in turn contains pollutants and controls the hydrology of the environment.
 This mechanism does not degrade the contaminant.

 Rhizodegradation

-Rhizodgradation is the enhancement of microbial degradation of contaminants in the rhizosphere.
+Rhizodegradation is the enhancement of microbial degradation of contaminants in the rhizosphere.
 The presence of a contaminant in the soil will naturally provide an environment for bacteria and fungi which can use the containment as a source of energy.
 The root systems of plants, in most cases, will form a symbiotic relationship with the organisms in the soil.
 The oxygen and water transported by the roots allows for greater growth of beneficial soil microorganisms.
 This allows for greater breakdown of the contaminant and quicker remediation.
 This is the primary means through which organic contaminants can be remediated.